 It is usually unilateral, as bilateral pulmonary aplasia is not viable.
 It is frequently associated with other congenital abnormalities, mainly cardiovascular, and has been reported to occur with VACTERL syndrome 1.

 Pulmonary aplasia usually presents with neonatal respiratory distress of variable intensity 2.
-In rare cases, it may go unnoticed until later in childhood / adolescence 1.
+In rare cases, it may go unnoticed until later in childhood or adolescence 1.

 It can also be discovered during prenatal ultrasound screening, on which it presents as an hyperechoic hemithorax 2.
 The diagnosis is frequently hard to make, but mediastinal shift will usually be prominent.